Heinrich Lehmann-Willenbrock

 Heinrich Lehmann-Willenbrock on the set with Jürgen Prochnow

-who plays the commander ("Der Alte") in the movie Das Boot.
+who played the commander ("Der Alte") in Das Boot.

 Patrol info for Heinrich Lehmann-Willenbrock